These often lavishly

 screen industries.

-The Royal Film Performances for Die Another Day
+Film Performances of Die Another Day

-(2002) and Spectre (2015) were held at the Royal Albert
+(2002) and Spectre (2015) were held at London's Royal Albert

-premiere of Die Another Day was
+the cinema.
+The premiere of Die Another Day

 its 40 year history. |